3mcd/javelin/README.md

 Javelin is a collection of JavaScript packages that provide the means to create multiplayer games for Node and web browsers.
 It's comprised of an Entity-Component System (ECS), an efficient networking protocol, and other helpful utilities like a high-precision game loop for Node.

-Javelin doesn't make many decisions for you.
-Its lack of opinions makes Javelin a good candidate for building many kinds of multiplayer games, but you'll need to bring your own network transport (WebSockets, WebRTC, etc.), database, auth strategy, controller support, matchmaking, etc.
+Javelin's lack of opinions makes it a good candidate for building many kinds of multiplayer games, but you'll need to bring your own network transport (WebSockets, WebRTC, etc.), database, auth strategy, controller support, matchmaking, etc.

 ## API Sample